Online marketing depends on many things, whether you are a small business, a large business or somewhere in between. One is creative strategy.

 9. Use Strong Visuals in Your Creative Strategy

 This applies to all industries, niches and organizations.
 And products in action are valued more than a static photograph or image.
-Show how a product or service is being used and get the attention of your readers.
+Show how a product or service is being used and get your readers’ attention.

 Photos and videos taken on mobile devices are accepted in today’s mobile world and are just as effective as professional photography.